hamMUSings/BrowserShack/README.md

 > [!NOTE]
 > Designed and best used for radios with video out and mouse input in -- eg Yaesu FT-710

-> [!IMPORTANT]
-> BrowserShack is a <ins>**headless server solution**</ins> that is meant to be accessed from other devices web browsers.
-There is NO desktop environment in BrowserShack to reduce hardware requirements.

 ![BrowserShack main screen.](documantation_images/main_screen.png)